healingdrawing/wolt-frontend-internship-2025/README.md

 - install vscode live server extension https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer
 - clone the repository
 - open cloned repository or unzipped folder in vscode
-- open terminal in root folder(where README.md file placed)
+- open terminal in root folder(where this README.md file placed)
 - terminal `bun i`
 - terminal `bun run dev` , it will build project, then run bun mini server to manage API requests locally
 - open file `public/index.html` in vscode with Live Server extension, it will open browser(in "explorer" tab of vscode, left mouse button click on file `index.html` to open file in editor, then, again in "explorer" tab of vscode, right mouse button click on file `index.html` and choose `Open with Live Server`)